Posted by Dr. Julian De Silva | May 14th, 2021

 Less noticeable double chin

 A mini facelift targets the lower half of your face.
-This surgical facelift procedure is done by making small incisions.

 In particular, I use small incisions around your hairline to solve your issues.
 I then remove excess skin to tighten your face and reduce your wrinkles.